slackapi/node-slack-sdk/docs/_packages/web_api.md

 ```

 **Hint**: If you're using an editor that supports TypeScript, even if you're not using TypeScript to write your code,
 you'll get hints for all the arguments each method supports.
-This really helps you save time and reduces the number of
+This helps you save time by reducing the number of
 times you need to pop out to a webpage to check the reference.
+There's more information about [using
+TypeScript](https://slack.dev/node-slack-sdk/typescript) with this package in the documentation website.

 **Note**: Use the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) for a playground
 where you can prototype your message's look and feel.